ethicalAndroid/Rosewood-RPG/Cards - Class.md

 ## Class Summaries
 Here are the existing classes and their summaries.
 ### Warrior
 *Brave warriors fight with weapons.
 They have fighting spirit and strong fundamentals.
-They will master martial combat and the dynamic nature of battle.*
+Warriors will master martial combat and the dynamic nature of battle.*
 [[Warrior Bundle]]
 ### Mage
 *Brilliant mages fight with magic spells.
 They have an expendable well of power to bend to their will.
-They will master both mana and aura to fill their well of magic.*
+Mages will master both mana and aura to fill their well of magic.*
 [[Mage Bundle]]